A proposed deal on climate cash at UN summit highlights split between rich and poor nations

 The amount in any deal reached at COP negotiations — often considered a "core" — will then be mobilized or leveraged for greater climate spending.
 But much of that means loans for countries drowning in debt.

-Singh said the proposed sum — which includes loans and lacks a commitment to grant-based finance — adds “insult to injury.”

-Iskander Erzini Vernoit, director of Moroccan climate think-tank Imal Initiative for Climate and Development, said “the EU and the U.S. and other developed countries cannot claim to be committed to the Paris Agreement while putting forward such amounts” of money.
+Iskander Erzini Vernoit, director of Moroccan climate think-tank Imal Initiative for Climate and Development, said “the EU and the U.S. and other developed countries cannot claim to be committed to the Paris Agreement while putting forward such amounts."

 Countries reached the Paris Agreement in 2015, pledging to keep warming below 1.5 degrees Celsius (2.7 Fahrenheit) since pre-industrial times.
 The world is now at 1.3 degrees Celsius (2.3 degrees Fahrenheit), according to the U.N.

-A lack of a bigger number from European nations and the United States means that the “deal is clearly moving toward the direction of China playing a more prominent role in helping other global south countries,” said Li Shou of the Asia Society Policy Institute.
+A lack of a bigger number from European nations and the U.S. means that the “deal is clearly moving toward the direction of China playing a more prominent role in helping other Global South countries,” said Li Shou of the Asia Society Policy Institute.

+“We think this is at least a text we can work with.
+Now we have a map on the way forward instead of nowhere where we don’t know where we are going," said German climate envoy Jennifer Morgan.

-Analysts said this is a start of what will likely be more money.
+Analysts said the proposed deal is the start of what could likely be more money.

-“This can be a good down payment that will allow for good climate action in developing countries,” said Melanie Robinson, global climate program director at the World Resources Institute.
-“There is scope for this to go above $250 billion if contributors decides to come on board.”
+“This can be a good down payment that will allow for further climate action in developing countries,” said Melanie Robinson, global climate program director at the World Resources Institute.
+“But there is scope for this to go above $250 billion.”

-Rob Moore, associate director at E3G, agreed that whatever figure is agreed “will need to be the start and not the end" of climate cash promises.
+Rob Moore, associate director at E3G, said that whatever figure is agreed “will need to be the start and not the end" of climate cash promises.

 "If developed countries can go further they need to say so fast to make sure we get a deal at COP29,” he said.